-As a BCA Quito student, you will study the Spanish language and enroll in a wide variety of courses at the University of San Francisco Quito.
+As a BCA Quito student, you will study the Spanish language and enroll in a wide variety of courses at the Universidad de San Francisco de Quito.

-In addition to courses at the University, all BCA Quito students complete a BCA Signature Course which focuses on language and culture in the fall, and culture and social justice in the spring.
+In addition to courses at the Universidad, all BCA Quito students complete a BCA Signature Course which focuses on language and culture in the fall, and culture and social justice in the spring.

-Students can choose elective courses from those on offer at the University of San Francisco Quito.
+Students can choose elective courses from those on offer at the Universidad de San Francisco de Quito.
 Almost all courses are taught in Spanish; if the course name is in English, the course is probably taught in English.
 To see a list of courses click the link below.
 Please note that not all courses will be available each semester.

 Navigating to find courses can be a bit tricky.
 The steps below will help you find courses on the site.